obsidiansystems/ledger-app-tezos/README.md

 It is possible to do all of these things without a hardware wallet, but using a hardware wallet provides you better security against key theft.

+We recommend you read this entire document to understand the commands available, and which commands are most appropriate to your situation.
+This will require judgment on how best to meet your needs, and this document will also provide context to help you understand that.

 ## Set up your Ledger device